This productivity tip is simple and free. Yet I ignored it for years! This was a game changer for me, and it can be for you, too!

 There have been times over the past few years when I’ve felt like I wouldn’t make it through the day.

 I struggled to complete my to-do lists.
-I was late to (and even missed some) appointments.
+Several times, I was late to (and even missed some) appointments.
 I was grouchy and short tempered with my children.

 My productivity as a wife, mom, homemaker, and business owner suffered.